cardanmomo/CV/index.md

     - Specialization program to address the current energy demand
     with an innovative solution: Nuclear Fusion
     - Focus on theoretical plasma physics and HPC computing
-    - One-year program with focus on research experience
+    - One-year program with focus on research experience (at UKAEA)
     - Awarded a scholarship from the [Mexican Science and Technology Council](https://www.conacyt.gob.mx/)

 2014